Mgm Logo

 How Do I Compare Competing Home Pages Without Guessing?

 When I compare competitors, I compare behaviour, not promises.
 A home page can claim anything; the question is whether it lets you verify basics quickly.
-I use a repeatable comparison matrix so I can score multiple brands in England on the same categories.
+I use a repeatable comparison matrix so I can score multiple brands on the same categories.

 Comparison Area Competitor #1 Competitor #2 Competitor #3 Notes